Gertrude Kelly

-Gertrude Bride Kelly (10 February 1862 – 24 February 1934) was a prominent New York City surgeon and suffragette, labour and social activist, Irish independence supporter, and anarchist.
+Gertrude Bride Kelly (10 February 1862 – 24 February 1934) was a New York City surgeon and suffragette, labour and social activist, Irish independence supporter, and anarchist.

 Early life

-Born Gertrude B. Kelly was born Brigid Kelly on February 10, 1862 in Carrick-on-Suir, Ireland to teachers Jeremiah Kelly and Kate Forrest Kelly.
+Gertrude B. Kelly was born Brigid Kelly on February 10, 1862 in Carrick-on-Suir, Ireland to teachers Jeremiah Kelly and Kate Forrest Kelly.
 To her friends, she was known as Bride.
 She emigrated with her family to the United States in 1868, settling in Hoboken, New Jersey.
 Her father went back into teaching in the public school system, becoming a principal of a New Jersey school in 1872.
 In New Jersey, both of her parents were active in the Land League.
 Her father was the president of the Jersey City branch of the Land League.

 Her older brother was electrical engineer John Forrest Kelly.

 After graduating from high school, Kelly studied medicine in the Women's Medical College of the New York Infirmary for Women and Children, graduating in 1884 and went on to practice as a doctor.
 Despite being in America, Kelly remained interested in the situation in Ireland and her work in the tenements gave her insight into the lives of the poor.